-updated November 2024
+updated November 2025

-Taking control of your dns
+Taking control of your DNS

 In addition there are some notes on configuring fail2ban to protect our nameserver with a dynamic firewall.